TONYCRE8/cre8-form/README.md

 #### Privacy

 Enables the forcing of the privacy check value.
-If done, you will need to create a checkbox input with the id `privacy`, and add `data-privacy="true"` to the input element as well.
+If done, you will need to create a checkbox input with the id set to your `config.privacy.elementID` in your `config.js` file, and add `data-privacy="true"` to the input element as well.
 You can see an example of this done in the [examples](https://github.com/TONYCRE8/cre8-form/tree/main/examples).

 #### Messages